 Managing an entire tagging implementation can be a complex task, even if you’re using Google Tag Manager (GTM).

-This complexity often comes as a result of website updates over time, which involves continually adding and modifying tags (the third party technologies installed on your site) to accomplish various tasks around analytics, marketing automation, advertising, and more.
+This complexity often comes as a result of website updates over time, which involves continually adding and modifying web tags (the third party technologies installed on your site) to accomplish various tasks around analytics, marketing automation, advertising, and more.

-Manually Auditing Your Google Tag Manager Implementation
+Manually Auditing Google Tag Manager [3-Point Checklist]

-Some of the auditing activities you will have to carry out include:
+The three main auditing activities you will have to carry out include:

 - Validating and checking container tags